SaphireLattice/HexFocusUtil/README.md

-A program to read and write pattern data (eventually more) on a focus from [Hex Casting](https://modrinth.com/mod/hex-casting) Minecraft mod.
-Requires [Ducky Peripherals](https://modrinth.com/mod/ducky-periphs)

 # Usage

-No install script for now.
-Use `wget` for the raw files for now.
-Can put them anywhere.
+Read and write spell data from a [Hex Casting](https://modrinth.com/mod/hex-casting) focus, via a [Ducky Peripherals](https://modrinth.com/mod/ducky-periphs) Focal Port.

 `focus [command] (...)`
 - `print` - Print focus contents out
 - `read [filename]` - Save focus info into a file
 - `write [filename]` - Read a spell into a focus

+Files are in format of `DIRECTION aqwed` per line.
+Comments use `//`.

+No install script for now.
+Use `wget` for the raw files for now.
+Can put them anywhere.

 No guarantee that it will work with more than one [Focal Port](https://github.com/SamsTheNerd/ducky-periphs/wiki/Focal-Port)